playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/custom-posteffect.md

 You can create your own post effects in PlayCanvas, with a bit of Javascript and GLSL.
 Post effects are shaders that operate on the 2D rendered image from a camera.
 You can apply multiple post effects to your image - each effect uses the output of the previous effect as its input.

 In the next paragraphs we will demonstrate how to create your own post effects.
-You can see examples of existing post effects [here][github_posteffects].
+You can see examples of existing post effects [here][1].

 ## The script

 First we need to create a new script.
-This script will contain the [Shader Definition][shader_def] for our post effect and also code that will add the post effect to the camera.
-This script needs to be attached to an Entity with a [Camera component][camera].
+This script will contain the [Shader Definition][2] for our post effect and also code that will add the post effect to the camera.
+This script needs to be attached to an Entity with a [Camera component][3].
 We'll call this script posteffect_example.js:

 ~~~javascript~~~
 pc.script.create('posteffect_example', function (context) {